 We are currently developing a method that we call the Half-Space Matching (HSM) method, to solve scattering problems in unbounded domains, when classical approaches are either not applicable or too expensive.
 This method is based on an explicit expression of the "outgoing" solution of the problem in half-spaces, by using Fourier, generalized Fourier or Floquet transforms when the background is respectively homogeneous (possibly anisotropic), stratified or periodic.
 The domain exterior to a bounded region enclosing the scatterers is recovered by a finite number of halfspaces (at least 3).
 The unknowns of the formulations are the restriction of the solution to the bounded region and the traces of the solution on the boundary of the halfspaces.
 The system of equations is derived by writing compatibility conditions between the different representations of the solution.
 Although the HSM method works in the non-dissipative case, the theoretical and the numerical analysis of the method has been done only in the dissipative case.
-In the present work, we propose, for the simple case of a homogeneous background, a new formulation of the method which is well-suited for the theoretical and numerical analysis of the non dissipative case.
-In the spirit of PMLs, the idea is to replace the system of equations on the traces by similar equations on exponentially decaying analytical extensions of the traces.
+In the present work, we propose, for the theoretical and numerical analysis of the non dissipative case.
+In the spirit of PMLs, the idea is to replace the system of equations on the traces by similar equations on exponentially decaying analytical extensions of the races.